5 unmissable female-directed documentaries from 2017 | read | i-D

 All This Panic

 "I thought I'd be more comfortable in my own skin by now," says 17-year-old Dusty partway through All This Panic.
 "I don't think I'm as grown up as I should be."
 It's a sentiment shared by pretty much everyone who's ever been a teenage girl.
 Shot by Jenny Gage over three and a half years, the doc follows seven young women living in New York City as they navigate the turbulent, confusing, joyous minefield of adolescence.
-Poised on the brink of a million possible futures, their impending adulthood is one that thrills and paralyses them in equal measure.
-Though it's filmed with an almost claustrophobic intimacy, the girls speak with such candour you wonder if they've forgotten there's cameras on them at all.
-They dye each other's hair, talk about crushes, sex, self-harm and their parents' divorce, awkwardly grapple with their sexuality -- all with a warmth, humour and clumsiness no script could have done justice to.
+Poised on the brink of a million possible futures, their impending adulthood is one that thrills and paralyzes them in equal measure.
+Though it's filmed with an almost claustrophobic intimacy, the girls speak with such candor you wonder if they've forgotten there's cameras on them at all.
+They dye each other's hair, talk about crushes, sex, self-harm, their parents' divorce, and awkwardly grapple with their sexuality — all with a warmth, humor, and clumsiness no script could have done justice to.
 There's moments of thought-provoking insight too.
-"The teenage female body is so oversexualised," says Sage, one of the few African American girls at her private school, "People want to see you, but they don't want to hear what you have to say."
+"The teenage female body is so oversexualized," says Sage, one of the few African-American girls at her private school.
+"People want to see you, but they don't want to hear what you have to say."
 Gage does though.
 In fact, she calls this profoundly affecting film "my love letter to teenage girls."

 Text Alexandra Pollard